Home Holiday Decoration 101

 A modern wreath often begins with a clean, minimal base.
 Instead of the traditional greenery, consider using sleek materials such as:

-• Wire Frame: A simple wire frame can serve as a foundation for your wreath.
-This gives it a geometric, contemporary look.
+• Wire Frame -- a simple wire frame can serve as a foundation for your wreath, giving it a geometric, contemporary look.

 2. Incorporate Unexpected Greenery and Foliage